Karachi

 Another confirmed case of Naegleria case in Karachi has claimed the life of a 17-year-old boy, health officials confirmed on Saturday.

-According to the Sindh Health Department, the victim, Syed Ali Raza Shah, fell ill on June 25 and was admitted to Aga Khan University Hospital with fever, vomiting, and body aches.
+According to the preliminary case investigation report by the Sindh Health Department, the victim, Syed Ali Raza Shah, fell ill on June 25 and was admitted to Aga Khan University Hospital with fever, vomiting, and body aches.

 Doctors conducted CSF and PCR tests, which confirmed the presence of Naegleria fowleri, a deadly brain-eating amoeba often found in unclean or warm freshwater sources.